Rubyj/DanaFarberInterviewProject/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-Answer for front end interview question at Dana Farber
+Answer for front end interview question at Dana Farber.
+Existed on personal site before being taken down.
+CSS and other pages from the site are not in this repo.